 Man: Something just came up at work.
 What’s the big deal?

-Woman: I was waiting for you!
 We were all waiting.
 I made dinner!

 Man: So, I always say eat without me if I’m not there.
 Why are you making a big deal out of nothing?